Kevinkoy/PROJECT_WEB_OCRES/backend/README.md

 - CANETIPUIG Pau
 - MALAN Jasmine

-## Description:
+## Description of the Project
 - Project by ECE Students
 - App: Dashboard
 - Theme: Student Dashboard
 - JSX / React / Bootstrap / CSS (+API)
 - 8 Widgets (Deezer, Weather, Sticky Notes, Notifications, Calendar, Graph, and LocalTime)

-API Extern: Deezer, Weather
-Personal API Intern: "LocalTime Clock", Notifications, Calendar, Graph, Sticky Notes
+Personal API Intern: Sticky Notes, Notifications, Spending (Graphs)

-## Some restrictions:
+## DataBase used:
-- No use of Bootstrap studio
-- No use of transform html to jsx
-- No "steal" any code from github repository
+- MongoDB

+## Admin Page (BACKEND) Description:
+- There are 3 forms:
+- Spending, Notifications, StickyNotes
+1) You can Add
+2) You can Update
+3) You can Delete
+4) You can check all the collections

 *****************************************************************************************************************

 ## DOCUMENTATION: STEPS How to make it running?
 BACKEND